-Today is the fifth annual World Middle Finger Day, created in 2012 by Charles Greene to encourage everyone to exercise their right to peaceful protest with a universal gesture of defiance.
+Today is World Middle Finger Day, created in 2012 by Charles Greene to encourage everyone to exercise their right to peaceful protest with a universal gesture of defiance.

 He chose August 1st because it falls between July 4th and September 11, two dates that inspire nationalistic fervor.
 World Middle Finger Day acknowledges the value of dissent.

 Greene posted an official anthem, starring adorable puppets, on YouTube.
 Be warned: it isn’t family-friendly.
 Your child’s preschool teacher will never believe he learned that rude gesture from a puppet.

 Don’t just stand there blubberin’, feeling sad and blue.

 C’mon, pull yourself together, ’cause there’s something you can do:

 Give them the finger, give them the finger, the middle one on either of your fists.

 Give them the finger, give them the finger, and do it with a flippin’ of the wrist.

 Though you’ll never be forgiven, it’s the finger that you’re giving ’em,